Thursday, July 4, 2024

 I've written before about how the number of locks one encounters when cruising can impact trip planning, the length of a cruising day, and the amount of physical energy expended during the cruise.
 It takes at least 15 minutes to get through a lock, given the slow approach to enter, tying up, gates closing, water filling/emptying, gates opening, and slow departure.
 Add 5-10 minutes if the lock needs to be prepped, and even more if there's a waiting line of boats.
 I find locks interesting, and having a "reasonable" number along the way contributes to a positive cruising experience.
 Too many locks can be physically draining--for CARIB's captain, it requires large amounts of concentration to "grease the entry" into spaces that aren't that much wider than we are (although we have it easy compared to the 38-meter commercial barges that are sized to just fit the dimensions of the Freycinet-gauge locks); for the crew, tossing and tightening the lines that stabilize us in a lock is a good upper body workout that is best experienced in moderate doses.

 We are now on the Canal lateral a la Loire, the third of the canals for us on our "tour" of the "Bourbonnais Route."
 The first, Canal du Loing, was 49 km long and had 19 locks, for a km/locks ratio of about 2.6.
 Not bad.
 The Canal de Briare fits 36 locks into its 57-meter length, for a km/locks ratio of about 1.6.
-A number of these locks come in "chains" of 3 or more locks separated by short distances of canal, and once we got started on a chain, the subsequent locks in the chain were usually ready for us and the eclusiers (where present, especially at the deep locks) were helpful with getting our lines attached.
+A number of these locks came in "chains" of 3 or more locks separated by short distances of canal, and once we got started on a chain, the subsequent locks in the chain were usually ready for us and the eclusiers (where present, especially at the deep locks) were helpful with getting our lines attached.
 It turned a potentially "painful" experience into a pleasant one.
 The Canal lateral a la Loire is the longest of the 4 "Bourbonnais" canals, stretching 200-kilometers with only 47 locks along that distance, so it has a very pleasant--dare I say "perfect"-- ratio of 4.25.
-The last canal, the Canal du Centre is 112 km long and has 61 locks, so the 1.8 km/locks ratio will have us working harder again.
+The last canal, the Canal du Centre, is 112 km long and has 61 locks, so the 1.8 km/locks ratio will have us working harder again.

 After we crossed the Briare Aqueduct on Friday, June 28, we had hoped to make our first stop the town of Chatillon-sur-Loire.
 It had promised to be a pretty little village with a good port, but we were not fortunate in our timing.
 A lovely open spot along the quay was reserved by a hotel boat that day, and the rest of the port was filled, mostly with what appeared to be long-stay boats.
 So, we continued on to the village of Beaulieu-sur-Loire.
 We had to work around a few shrubs to get moored, and the electrical connections were spotty, but it turned out to be a nice stop.